 - Use FDA’s e-Submitter tool to package files and information for product applications by choosing the “CTP Transmittal Form” template.

 - Submit online via the CTP Portal.
-Prior to using the CTP Portal, you will need to request, in writing, and obtain an Industry Account Manager (IAM) account.
+Prior to using the CTP Portal, you will need to request and obtain an Industry Account Manager (IAM) account.

 - Learn more about Electronic Submissions for Tobacco Products

 - Read specific information and recommendations on electronic submissions file types and specifications.